Last Updated on

 - Automated handling

 Our eyes may appear similar, but they are very different.
 Color is not the only differentiating factor in eyes.
-The normal eye pressure is also different among individuals.
+The normal eye pressure is also unusual among individuals.
 Monitoring your eye pressure can help you detect any diseases such as glaucoma.
 This disease does not notify anyone of its presence.
-It comes without any obvious symptoms and keeps on progressing without the knowledge of a patient.
+It comes without any apparent symptoms and keeps on progressing without the knowledge of a patient.

 Eye screening is how to diagnose glaucoma early enough to prevent vision loss.
 You may not have vision symptoms at first, but this should not be an excuse to skip an eye exam.
 A dilated eye exam focuses at the back of your eyes to check for any subtle changes in your optic nerve.
 You should go to these tests once or twice a year.
 It is always better to be safe than sorry, right?